janarosmonaliev/tinydesk_legacy/README.md

 ## Tentative Target User:

-An individual user who wants to organize or customize own Homepage.
+An individual user who wants to organize or customize own Homepage. <br />
 A company or organization that wants to share the Homepage to increase the efficiency of a work.

 ## Problem Statement: